 - The council can take legal proceedings against householders who fail to return their registration form

-The full Register for the whole of Tameside can be viewed at the Council Offices in Ashton-under-Lyne and Ashton Central Library.
+The full Register for the whole of Tameside can be viewed at the Council Offices in Dukinfield Town Hall and Ashton Central Library.

 Each Customer Service Centre and Library has copies of that part of the Register relating to that particular part of the Borough.

-The Edited Register leaves out the names and addresses of people who have asked for them to be excluded from that version of the Register.
-The Edited Register can be bought by anyone who asks for a copy and they can use it for any purpose.
+The Open Register leaves out the names and addresses of people who have asked for them to be excluded from that version of the Register.
+The Open Register can be bought by anyone who asks for a copy and they can use it for any purpose.

 You can order a copy of the register and pay on-line with a credit/debit card.
-Alternatively you can pay by cheque (made payable to "Tameside MBC" and sent to Council Offices, Wellington Road, Ashton-under-Lyne, OL6 6DL, for the attention of Democratic Services), or by cash at Ashton Cash Office.
+Alternatively you can pay by cheque (made payable to "Tameside MBC" and sent to Elections Office, Dukinfield Town Hall, King Street, Dukinfield.
+SK16 4LA, for the attention of Democratic Services), or by cash at Ashton Cash Office, situated in Clarence Arcade.